 "My daughter, Sarah, challenged me to run the Great North Run with her in 2008.
 I remember my first training run at our local running track, where I collapsed in an asthmatic heap after not much more than a lap.
 But I kept at it, running a bit further each day."

 "I also got into a routine with my medicine.
 I used my preventer inhaler twice daily, using the technique I'd been shown in hospital.
 Also, and importantly, as advised by my GP, I used my reliever inhaler prior to each training session.
 Initially, I needed to use my reliever during training, but gradually I was able to develop my fitness such that additional use during training sessions was minimised."

 New lease of life

 "My health has been transformed.
 Prior to all this if anyone had suggested I could run half marathons or undertake other such challenges I would have thought the suggestion ridiculous.
-Now I have the confidence that I am able to participate in and enjoy such events."
+Now I have the confidence, I am able to participate in and enjoy such events."

 "Asthma is still there in the background and probably will always be.
 But it's now successfully managed."

 - Feeling inspired?
 Find out about managing your asthma while exercising

 - And find out more about our fundraising events